SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 >
 > **Note:**
 >
 >- This application is intended for demonstration purposes only to showcase the ULP peripheral functionality.
-It should not be used as a reference for real-time use case project development, because the wireless shutdown scenario is not supported in the current SDK.
+It should not be used as a reference for real-time use case project development because the wireless shutdown scenario is not supported in the current SDK.